A Bridge to Far by Midlake

 Key Points

-• The album's core strengths are its lush, spontaneous textures and a drift from folk toward hazy, improvisational rock.
+• The album's core strengths are its lush, spontaneous feel, vintage textures, and a balance between dreamy psychedelia and contemplative folk-rock.

 Themes